Rup Lal: Fellowships and Awards

+Presently, he is a fellow of the National Academy of Sciences, India, the American Academy of Microbiology, the Indian National Science Academy, and the National Academy of Agricultural Sciences.

-He has delivered/conducted >350 lectures and >100 workshops on microbial-diversity, genomics-metagenomics, computational-biology-biotechnology, scientific writing-communication, and microbial literacy and India-now and then Currently, Prof. Lal is dedicating most of his time in propagating microbial-literacy by delivering lectures/workshops schools/colleges targeting students/children and colleges under IMILI-SAC.
+He has delivered over 350 lectures and over 100 workshops on microbial-diversity, genomics-metagenomics, computational-biology-biotechnology, scientific writing-communication, and microbial literacy and Indian history.
+Currently, Lal is dedicating most of his time in propagating microbial-literacy by delivering lectures/workshops schools/colleges targeting students/children and colleges under IMILI-SAC.